 The ambiance and good food are some of the main reasons revelers come back to the Tides every evening for dinner.
 Set up in a World War II Barbadian home with coral stone and mahogany, the open-air design brings in the sea’s breeze with an unobstructed view of the ocean.
 Trees growing through the roof of the building complete the picture.
-The bar serves as a gallery for local art too and so the view here is breathtaking.
+The bar serves as a gallery for local art too and, like many of the restaurants in Barbados, so the view here is breathtaking.

 If you can, book a table at the waterfront for a great shot of the sunset.
 The theme here is seafood with Asian touches made with the day’s catch.
 The Tides sources its ingredients from local suppliers and so every component is fresh.
 An absolute treat for a starter is spiced shrimp and Thai scented crab cake, saffron risotto with the day’s catch as the main and white chocolate cheesecake for dessert.